- What's New

 Kitchen volunteers MUST have a current TB test.

-Each volunteer has their own area of responsibility which may change each shift (e.g. preparing salads, serving guests, washing dishes), and works in a team of typically 5-7 volunteers.
-Kitchen volunteers are rostered to work 4 shifts a week.
+Each volunteer has their own area of responsibility which may change each shift (e.g. preparing salads, serving guests, washing dishes), and serve in a team of typically 5-7 volunteers.
+Kitchen volunteers are rostered to serve 4 shifts a week.
 Shifts are 6am – 2pm, or 1pm to 8pm.
-The Kitchen work schedule operates 7 days a week, and volunteers are scheduled for a mix of shifts each week.
+The Kitchen service schedule operates 7 days a week, and volunteers are scheduled for a mix of shifts each week.